QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-1.rst

 -------------------------------------------------------

-- Importing from R3.2 or earlier will not work, because Qubes R3.2 has the old stubdomain by default and this is preserved over backup and restore (as Windows otherwise wonít boot).
+- Importing from R3.2 or earlier will not work, because Qubes R3.2 has the old stubdomain by default and this is preserved over backup and restore (as Windows otherwise won‚Äôt boot).

 - Importing from R4.0 should work, see :doc:`Migrate backups of Windows VMs created under Qubes R4.0 to R4.1 </user/templates/windows/migrate-to-4-1>`.